ResearchKit/SageResearch/Research/MigrationNotes_v3.1.md

 In a future version, the `RSDResult` protocol will be replaced with the `Result` protocol.
 For this version, `RSDAnswerResult` is deprecated and replaced with `AnswerResult`.
 Likewise, `RSDAnswerResultObject` has been deprecated in favor of `AnswerResultObject`.
-Eventually, this will mean that results will *not* require a `startDate` and `endDate` for all results.
+Eventually, this will mean that results will *not* require an `endDate` for all results.
 They will still require `identifier` and `type` since those are used in serialization and in finding the result for a matching step.

 The `RSDAnswerResultType` has been replaced with `AnswerType` which is a protocol that conforms to the